zelisinho/anypoint-examples/oauth2-client-credentials-using-the-HTTP-connector/README.md

 1. Look for the *client_id* and the *client_secret*.
 Copy these to a safe place, as you will need them later.
 1. Add a *redirect_url*.
 For the purpose of this exercise, set it to *https://localhost:8082/redirectUrl*.

+Now you have to set up properties *oauth.client.id* and *oauth.client.secret* to *client_id* and *client_secret* get from Box Developer Portal together with *client.id* which is unique for each user.

 If you're using HTTPS, as the Box API requires, you must create a keystore and a trust store file to certify the communication.
 This can be done using the keytool provided by Java, found in the bin directory of your Java installation.
 Navigate to this directory on your machine using the command line (this is not needed if Java bin directory is contained in your PATH variable), then execute the following command to create a keystore file:

 	keytool -genkey -alias replserver -keyalg RSA -keystore keystore.jks

 You will be prompted to create two passwords.
-Remember these and fill them in the configuration later on (parameters: *keystore.password, keystore.keyPassword*).
+Remember these and fill them in the configuration together with the path later on (properties: *keystore.password, keystore.key.password, keystore.path*).
 The command creates a .jks file in the directory called keystore.jks.
 Now you need to export the certificate so that it can be added to the truststore as the trusted certificate:

 	keytool -export -alias replserver -file client.cer -keystore keystore.jks

 This has created a certificate file in client.cer that can now be used to populate your truststore.
 When added the certificate to the truststore, it must be identified as a trusted certificate to be valid.
-The password for the truststore must be provided, remember it (a parameter: *truststore.password*).
+The password and path for the truststore must be provided, remember it (properties: *truststore.password, truststore.path*).

 	keytool -import -v -trustcacerts -alias replserver -file client.cer -keystore trust-store

 The two files, the keystore (keystore.jks), and truststore (trust-store), along with their corresponding passwords can be now be used.
-Move them into the */src/main/resources* directory in Mule Studio's Package Explorer.
+Move them into the */src/main/resources* directory in Mule Studio's Package Explorer and the property *keystore.path* to *keystore.jks* and *truststore.path* to *trust-store*.
 If you need more help doing this, feel free to use [this resource](http://docs.continuent.com/tungsten-replicator-2.1/deployment-ssl-stores.html#deployment-ssl-stores-own).

 #### Building the Proxy in Studio ####

 1. Firstly, open http-authorization-code-web.xml in Anypoint Studio.
-Replace the values *${keystore.keyPassword}*, *${keystore.password}* and *${truststore.password}* with the corresponding data you entered while creating a keystore and a trust store using the commandline - see the previous section.
+Replace the values *${keystore.key.password}*, *${keystore.password}* and *${truststore.password}* with the corresponding data you entered while creating a keystore and a trust store using the commandline - see the previous section.
 2. Deploy your Mule Project to the embedded Mule server by right-clicking the project in the Package Explorer, then selecting **Run As... > Mule Application**.
 2. In any Web browser, enter the following URL: